pragyanshu-kashyap/DeepFake-DetectionAI/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 📬 Contact
-For questions or feedback, email bhagabanpauloffcial@gmail.com. 📧
+For questions or feedback, email:- bhagabanpauloffcial@gmail.com or pragyanshukashyap30092001@gmail.com 📧

 🙏 Acknowledgements